yoursamlan/pubsidian/README.md

 - Search your note from a larger database.

 ## Dependency
 - Only [d3.js](https://d3js.org) for generating the Graph.
-Apart from that, written completely in vanilla JS.
+Apart from that, written completely in conventional JavaScript a.k.a. vanilla JS.
 No other JS library is used.

 ## Structure